-The strings used in the UI of Friendica is translated at [Transifex] 1 and then included in the git repository at github.
+The strings used in the UI of Friendica are translated at [Transifex] 1 and then included in the git repository at github.
 If you want to help with translation for any language, be it correcting terms or translating friendica to a currently not supported language, please register an account at transifex.com and contact the friendica translation team there.

 Translating friendica is simple.
 Just use the online tool at transifex.
 If you don't want to deal with git & co. that is fine, we check the status of the translations regularly and import them into the source tree at github so that others can use them.